OlaBartnik/Stomatologia-DENS2-Client-Changes/wordpress/wp-content/plugins/404page/readme.txt

 Please use the [Support Forum](https://wordpress.org/support/plugin/404page).

 == Changelog ==

+= 11.2.2 (2020-03-28) =
+* changes to the notification for hopefully better compatibility
+* Plugin Foundation swtiched to PPF04

 = 11.2.1 (2020-01-04) =
 * if W3 Total Cache is installed and caching is active URLs that result in an 404 error are automatically excluded from caching